Tips for Dealing With Romantic Relationships in the Workplace

-In a 2017 SHRM survey, 57 percent of individuals responding said they engaged in a romantic relationship at work.
-In other surveys, 55 percent of the HR professionals who responded said that marriage is the most likely outcome of the office romances they experienced.
+In a 2017 Society for Human Resource Management (SHRM) survey, 57% of individuals responding said they engaged in a romantic relationship at work.
+In other surveys, 31% of those who have dated a co-worker say they ended up marrying that person.
 Other studies have reported a higher level of productivity from dating couples at work.

-According to Dana Wilkie, an online SHRM editor, periodic surveys by SHRM show that 99 percent of employers with romance policies in place indicate that love matches between supervisors and staff members are not allowed.
-That percentage is up significantly over the last fifteen years.
+According to Dana Wilkie, an online SHRM editor, periodic surveys by SHRM showed that 99% of employers with romance policies in place indicate that love matches between supervisors and their direct reports are not allowed.
+That percentage rose significantly over a 12-year period from 2001 to 2013.

 Many organizations forbid intimate relationships even outside supervisory relationships.
-Thirty-three percent of organizations forbid romances between employees who report to the same supervisor, and 12 percent won’t even allow employees in different departments to date.
+Roughly a third of organizations forbid romances between employees who report to the same supervisor, and 12% won’t even allow employees in different departments to date.

-The SHRM research also found that some companies forbid hookups between their employees and clients or customers, and 11 percent forbid romances between their employees and employees of their competitors.
+The SHRM research also found that some companies forbid hookups between their employees and clients or customers, and 11% forbid romances between their employees and employees of their competitors.

 HR and Management Concerns

-Respondents to the SHRM surveys who discouraged or forbade dating in the workplace cited concerns with potential sexual harassment claims, retaliation, claims that a relationship was not consensual, civil suits and workplace disharmony if the relationship should end.
+Respondents to the SHRM surveys who discouraged or forbade dating in the workplace cited concerns with potential sexual harassment claims, retaliation, assertions that a relationship was not consensual, civil suits, and workplace disharmony if the relationship should end.